A professional remote headshot of a woman in a business blazer, taken in a live-directed virtual session.

 • It’s a real photo, not an AI-generated likeness — the two get confused because both are marketed as “virtual”.

-• A session takes about 15 minutes; retouched finals arrive within two business days of your selection.
+• A session takes about 25 to 45 minutes; retouched finals arrive within two business days of your selection.

 • Costs $180 for individuals (from $100/person for teams) vs. $250–$900+ at city studios.